 Stereonet: A circular grid with two sets of lines: Small circles, analogous to latitudes or parallels, and Great circles analogous to longitudes or meridians.
 The gird is used to graphically project a sphere onto a plane.
 The most common type is a Wulff net where small and great circles intersect at right angles.
 Stereographic projection is an important component of any geologist’s toolbox.
 It is used to analyse the angular relationships of planes and plane intersections (bedding, crossbedding, fault, fold axis), and linear structures that lie in those planes (lineations, rodding, cleavage-bedding intersections).

 Strain analysis: Quantitative evaluation of the change in size, shape, and position of a rock body.
-We can analyse objects ranging in size from single crystals and grains, to large slices of the crust-lithosphere.
+We can analyse objects ranging in size from single crystals and grains, to large slices of the crust-lithosphere using the standard rule of geometry and trigonometry.

 Strain ellipse: The diagrammatic representation of distortion in a geologic body.
 The degree of distortion can be quantified by measuring changes in length and angle of two, initially orthogonal ellipse axes (minor and major axes) – for example an initially spherical ooid is squished into an ellipse.
 In this case the two mutually perpendicular diameters will rotate; one will lengthen, the other shorten.
 In this way we can determine the direction and magnitude of maximum shortening or stretching.
 The major axis (longest) shows the direction of maximum stretching (designated S1); the minor axis at right angles is the direction of minimum stretching (S3), which in homogenous deformation corresponds to the direction of maximum shortening.